sclorg/postgresql-container/12/root/usr/share/container-scripts/postgresql/README.md

 ## Additional Resources

 The Dockerfile and other sources related to this container image can be found at https://github.com/sclorg/postgresql-container.
-In this repository, the RHEL8 Dockerfile is named Dockerfile.rhel8, the RHEL9 Dockerfile is named Dockerfile.rhel9, the RHEL10 Dockerfile is named Dockerfile.rhel10, and the Fedora Dockerfile is named Dockerfile.fedora.
+In this repository, the RHEL8 Dockerfile is named Dockerfile.rhel8.